koltukutsu/ensi-data-collection/docs/cursor.md

 Dynamic Routes: [productId] for parameter-based routing API Routes: api/ directory for backend endpoints Feature-based Organization: Each major feature has its own directory

+## rules

+always use &apos; for apostrophe and use &quot; for quotation marks